mangtronix/MusicDevices/WeeklySchedule2.md

 Project concept development
 - What type of expression does your project enable?
 How does this relate to existing musical practices?
 - Who is the intended user / community for your device?
 Are they underserved by currently available devices?
 How does your design serve those users?
-- How does your project use the technology we've learned to enhance musical expression?
+- How does your project extend what's been done before?
+How does your project use the technology we've learned to enhance musical expression?
 - What is your creative vision for your device?
 What is your dream performance / installation / application?

 Project lifecycle